beberlei/litecqrs-php/README.md

 ## Conventions

-* Each XxxCommand DTO is mapped to XxxCommandHandler when XxxCommand implementing Command and XxxCommandHandler implementing CommandHandler.
+* Each XxxCommand DTO is mapped to XxxCommandHandler when XxxCommand implements Command and XxxCommandHandler implements CommandHandler.
 * Domain Events are applied to Event Handlers "Event Class Shortname" => "onEventClassShortname".
-Only if this matches is an event listener registered.
+An event listener is registered only if this matches.
 * Domain Events are applied on Entities/Aggregate Roots "Event Class Shortname" => "applyEventClassShortname"
 * You can optionally extend the ``DefaultDomainEvent`` which has a constructor